MarKenn/TapLogger/README.md

 ## Description

-The core functionality of the app is to detect button presses on th Tap tab, log them in a database, and display the logs on the Logs tab.
+The core functionality of the app is to detect button presses on the Tap tab, log them in a database, and display the logs on the Logs tab.

 I initially thought of using CoreData for the database/storage solution, but since the data is only composed of a name and a timestamp property, I opted to using a simple json file instead.
 Thought it also fit the app more since it is a logging app.